progleic/prog2425_setup/README.md

 ![](img/clion_outside_file_2.png)

+**Warning**: If no run configuration with a terminal icon appears, you might be using an older version of CLion.
+In that case, you can run the program using the green arrow next to the `main()` function, but make sure you first add the file to `CMakeLists.txt`, otherwise no flags will be applied to your program.

 ### Add a second program to CMakeLists.txt

 After you complete the first exercise, repeat the steps above to add a new file and executable for the second exercise.